hrkfdn/ncspot/doc/users.md

 ### Cover Drawing
-When compiled with the `cover` feature, `ncspot` can draw the album art of the current track in a dedicated view (`:focus cover` or <kbd>F8</kbd> by default) using Überzug.
-The original project has been abandoned, therefore using a compatible implementation such as [Überzug++](https://github.com/jstkdng/ueberzugpp) is recommended.
-For more information on installation and terminal compatibility, consult that repository.
+When compiled with the `cover` feature, `ncspot` can draw the album art of the current track in a dedicated view (`:focus cover` or <kbd>F8</kbd> by default) using terminal image protocols supported by your terminal, such as Kitty, iTerm2, or Sixel.
+If no supported graphics protocol is detected, `ncspot` falls back to colored terminal blocks.

-To allow scaling up the album art beyond its native resolution (640x640 for Spotify covers), use the config key `cover_max_scale`.
-This is especially useful for HiDPI displays:
+By default, cover art scales to fit the available terminal view.
+To limit scaling beyond the image's native resolution, use the config key `cover_max_scale`:

 ```toml
 cover_max_scale = 2